TanyaElizabeth13/Milestone-Project-2/docs/README.md

 **Site owners:**

-As an owner of the game site, I want to promote healthy eating for children
+As an owner of the game site, I want to promote healthy eating for children through colourful characters.

 As an owner of the game site, I want to teach children about vegetables with simple facts.